 Want all the details?
-Here’s a look at 12 things you should know about your Nest Thermostat.
+Here’s a look at 12 things you need to know about your Nest Thermostat.

 1. How to Reset a Nest Thermostat

-One of the first things to know about resetting a Google Nest Thermostat is that resetting is different from restarting.
+A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

-After writing down this information, go to Settings, select Reset and press.
-You will be presented with five options:
+Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
+You can choose from five options:

-• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.
+• Away: Choosing this reset option gets rid of any programming your Nest has picked up about how often you walk by, so it will be able to change the temperature even when you're not around.

-• All Settings: This reset strips away all your personal settings and learning.
+• All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-Staying connected to your Wi-Fi is important for making the most of your Nest's features.
+Staying connected to your Wi-Fi is important if you want the most use of its online features.

 To connect your Nest to the internet: